 13.7 billion light-years

-The ultimate limit of our vision, the cosmic microwave background is the remnant of the Big Bang fireball in which the whole Universe was thought to be created.
-This image made by the WMAP satellite shows the whole sky unfolded onto a flat image, and is covered with tiny variations in temperature, shown by the different colours.
-These fluctuations are thought to be the structures that eventually formed into galaxies during the very early Universe.
+The ultimate limit of our vision, the cosmic microwave background (CMB) is the remnant of the big bang fireball in which the whole Universe was thought to be created.
+This image made by the WMAP satellite shows the whole sky unfolded onto a flat image, and is covered with tiny variations in temperature (different colours).
+These are thought to be the structures that prompted the formation of the galaxies in the very early Universe.

-Credit: Microwaves by the WMAP Science Team for NASA.
+Credit: Image made in microwaves by the WMAP Science Team for NASA.

 Download High Res Tif and Caption (12.6 MB)